 While attending UNT, Misty married Darin Ralphs.
 They have four high-energy children that keep both Darin and Misty on their toes.
 Misty took a break from teaching from 2007-2010 to focus on her family.
 Misty's work history has always been in the education field with opportunities to direct choirs, and positions as a substitute teacher, preschool teacher, and swim instructor.

-Currently, Misty teaches group piano and voice classes at her commercial studio in Chubbuck, Idaho.
+Currently, Misty teaches group music classes at her commercial studio in Chubbuck, Idaho and enjoys her part-time job as the general music teacher at Pocatello Valley Montessori School.
 Misty certified as a Let's Play Music teacher in May of 2014 and a Sound Beginnings teacher in May of 2017.
 When she has time, she loves to perform in shows at The Palace Theater and with ISU's Camerata Singers.

 2018 & 2019 Judge for Distinguished Young Women of Magic Valley